Skip to main content Skip to navigation

 You will need to get in touch with the department where the module is based.
 They will tell you what you need to do to register for this module.

-Please note: WBS use their own platform to deliver their teaching and learning.
+Warwick Business School (WBS): Please note WBS use their own platform to deliver their teaching and learning.
 Please go to my.wbs.ac.uk/registration and log in using your IT Services usercode and password for more information.
 You can then visit this my.wbs page which details which modules are available to you, and how you can apply.

 Once you have registered with the department and it has been approved, you should also register on e-Vision to complete the module registration process.

-In addition, you must remember to register on MRM with your other Economics modules, selecting the correct assessment methods.
+In addition, you must remember to register on EMR with your other Economics modules, selecting the correct assessment methods.

 During the module registration period you will have guest access to the module pages on Moodle.
 Please type the module code into the Moodle search engine and you can browse.
-Students can attend lectures as a guest during the first few weeks of term to help with their decision making, please see the lecture timetable.Link opens in a new window
+You can attend lectures as a guest during the first few weeks of term to help with your decision making.
+Click here to see the lecture timetableLink opens in a new window.

-Do we need to register for Term 2 modules in Term 1?
+Do I need to register for Term 2 modules in Term 1?

-Yes, you will need to register for all of your optional modules by the end of Week 3, Term 1.
-This includes Term 1 and Term 2 modules.
-You will then be able to change your Term 2 modules at the beginning of Term 2, if you change your mind.
+Yes, you will register all of your optional modules by the end of Week 3, Term 1.
+Should you wish to make any changes you may do so at the beginning of Term 2.

-As an EPAIS student, your degree is based within the Department of Economics and so PAIS modules are still considered as external options.
+Yes.
+As an EPAIS student, your degree is based within the Department of Economics and so PAIS modules are still considered external options.

 How do we determine whether to take 1a or 1b for Topics in Applied Economics?

-The main difference between them is just who is teaching and hence the topics that will be taught.
-Pick the module that you are most interested in and that applies for all modules.
+The main difference between the two modules is who is teaching and hence the topics that will be taught.
+We advise you select the module that interests you the most.

-I have recently changed modules, why can’t I see the new module on my Moodle dashboard?
+I have recently changed modules, why are my new choices not visible on my Moodle dashboard?

-Once you switch modules, this will automatically update on Moodle but this can take time to appear on your Moodle dashboard.
-In the meantime, you can still access the relevant Moodle page by manually typing the module code into the Moodle search engine.
+You can still access the relevant Moodle page by manually typing the module code into the Moodle search engine, then selecting the current academic year.

-Can I change my module selection if I have already submitted them?
+Can I change my module choices if I have already submitted them?

-You have until module registration closes (usually the end of Week 3) to reject your module selection and make any amendments.
+Yes, you have until module registration closes (usually the end of Week 3) to make any amendments to your choices.
 You will also be able to amend any Term 2 modules at the start of Term 2.

-Once you have submitted your choices you will not be able to amend your selection yourself on eVision and will need to contact the UG office.
+Once you have submitted your choices you will not be able to amend your selection yourself on eVision and will need to visit the UG Office in-person.
+You will find the UG Office's opening hours here: Get In Touch.

-If you are a second or final year student you are not allowed to take modules that are coded 100.
+If you are a second or final year student you are not allowed to take modules that are coded EC100.

 It is your responsibility to check the degree course regulations for your course.
 You can find these within your student handbook:

-Module pre-requisites and restrictions can be found hereLink opens in a new window.
-Please check these very carefully before registering your modules as unfortunately you will be removed from the module if you do not have the relevant pre-requisites.
-You can also find a list of module pre-requisites and restrictions, in the Undergraduate handbook.
+Module pre-requisites and restrictions can be found here.
+You can also find a list of module pre-requisites and restrictions in the Undergraduate Handbook.

 More information as to whether you are eligible to take a language module can be found here.
 You will also need to contact the Language Centre to discuss their registration process.
 Enrolment details can be found on the Language Centre Academic Enrolment webpage.